reactjs/react.dev/beta/src/pages/apis/usecontext.md

 ### Extracting providers to a component {/*extracting-providers-to-a-component*/}

 As your app grows, it is expected that you'll have a "pyramid" of contexts closer to the root of your app.
 There is nothing wrong with that.
 However, if you dislike the nesting aesthetically, you can extract the providers into a single component.
 In this example, `MyProviders` hides the "plumbing" and renders the children passed to it inside the necessary providers.
-However, note that the `theme` and `setTheme` state is needed in `MyApp` itself, so `MyApp` still owns that piece of the state.
+Note that the `theme` and `setTheme` state is needed in `MyApp` itself, so `MyApp` still owns that piece of the state.

 <Sandpack>